 Nodes are identified by their unique Node id.
-The XML begins with the "information" element describing the rest of the elements
+The XML begins with the "information" element describing the rest of the elements lp = Logical Processor Id (Used for distributed simulations only)

 1. <anim> element

 This is the XML root element.
 All other elements fall within this element.
 Attributes are: